The Devil Went Down to Georgia

-"The Devil Went Down to Georgia" is a song written and performed by the Charlie Daniels Band and released on their 1979 album Million Mile Reflections.
+"The Devil Went Down to Georgia" is a song written and recorded by American music group Charlie Daniels Band and released on their 1979 album Million Mile Reflections.

 The song is written in the key of D minor.
-Although uncredited, Vassar Clements originally wrote the basic melody an octave lower, in a tune called "Lonesome Fiddle Blues" released on Clements' self-titled 1975 album on which Charlie Daniels played guitar.
-The Charlie Daniels Band moved it up an octave and put words to it.
 The song's verses are closer to being spoken rather than sung (i.e., recitation), and tell the story of a young man named Johnny, in a variant on the classic deal with the Devil.
 The performances of the Devil and Johnny are played as instrumental bridges.
-The song was the band's biggest hit, reaching No. 3 on the Billboard Hot 100, prevented from further chart movement by "After the Love Has Gone" by Earth, Wind and Fire and "My Sharona" by The Knack.
+The song was the band's biggest hit, reaching No. 3 on the Billboard Hot 100, prevented from further chart movement by "After the Love Has Gone" by Earth, Wind and Fire and "My Sharona" by the Knack.

+Background and recording

+Daniels was inspired to write the song when he realized that the album he and his band was recording was lacking a song that featured fiddle.
+He wrote the song on the spot at the Woodland Sound Studios where the band was recording.

 Content

 The song tells a story about the Devil's failure to gain a young man's soul through a fiddle-playing contest.
 The song begins as a disappointed Devil arrives in Georgia, apparently "way behind" on stealing souls, when he comes upon a young man named Johnny who is playing a fiddle, and quite well.
 Out of desperation, the Devil, who claims to also be a fiddle player, wagers a fiddle of gold against Johnny's soul to see who is the better fiddler.
-Although Johnny believes taking the Devil's bet might be a sin, he fearlessly accepts, confidently boasting that "I'm the best that's ever been."
+Although Johnny believes taking the Devil's bet might be a sin, he fearlessly accepts, confidently boasting, "I'm the best that's ever been."

 The Devil plays first, backed by a band of demon musicians.
 When he has finished, Johnny compliments him ("Well, you're pretty good, old son.") and takes his own turn, rendering at least four old-time songs, named (though not played) in the Charlie Daniels Band recording—the third of the four being identified not by title, but by an excerpt of its lyrics: